0x26res/beavers-examples/coinbase_analytics/README.md

   --replication-factor=1
 ```

-### Publish Coinbase data on kafka
+## Publish Coinbase's Market Data on Kafka

-Run the `websocket_feed.py` to publish data to kafka:
+In this step, we'll run a simple python job that listen to Coinbase's Websocket market data API, and publish the data on the `ticker` Kafka topic.

 ```shell
 python ./websocket_feed.py
 ```

-You should now be able to see the data in kafka:
+You should now be able to see the Coinbase data streaming on Kafka.
 ```shell
 docker exec simple_kafka /opt/kafka/bin/kafka-console-consumer.sh \
   --topic=ticker \
   --bootstrap-server=localhost:9092
 ```

-### Run the Beavers application:
+## Run the dashboard

 ```shell
 python ./dashboard.py
 ```

-And go to http://localhost:8082 to see it
+You can see the dashboard in http://localhost:8082.

 ## Introducing Beavers